-The Seven Major Principles and Practices Common Among the Film Industry’s Most Successful Producers
+The Seven Major Principles and Practices Common Among the Most Successful Producers

 Each uses an Internal Greenlight System

-Understanding how studio’s green light projects allows production entities to replicate this process.
-The internal greenlight system allows the producer to evaluate the strength of each picture before a studio or distributor meeting, even indicating which distribution team will most predictably extract each picture’s greatest earnings.
+Understanding how networks and studios green light projects allows production entities to replicate this process.
+The internal greenlight system allows producers to evaluate the strength of project before a studio or distributor meeting.

-The discoveries from this absolutely critical process becomes the center of each picture’s financial future in their territory and rights category(ies).
+The discoveries from this absolutely critical process becomes the center of each project’s financial future in their territory and rights category(ies).

 Each operates with Fully Funded Development.